The lodash _.forIn method

 |

 So _.forIn is useful for just quickly looping over both the own properties, as well as inherited properties of an Object.
 The only types of properties that it will not loop over are non enumerable properties.
 However that can be done in vanilla js with the help of Object.getOwnPropertyNames.
 I would get into that in detail as well but that is a matter for another post.
 If you enjoyed this post you might want to also check out mu posts on _.forOwn which is just like _.forIn only it loops of the own properties of an object.
-There is also my post on _.forEach a collection method that is another way of looping over key value pairs with lodash.
+There are also a whole lot of other methods in lodash that have to do with looping over the contents of a collection in one form or another though each of which are worth looking into at least once.
+So if you are looking for more to read up on with lodash there is checking out my main post on lodash, or reading one of my many other posts on various lodash methods, and other relevant topics.